39th Annual NRJE Conference

 • Bethany Berger – Unlocking New Opportunities: Using Zip Code Data to Identify and Engage Untapped Markets

-• Miriam Raider Roth and Mindy Gold – Unpacking Group Level Assessment: Exploring Adaptations and Outcomes of a Participatory Research Process Across Jewish Educational Settings
+• Miriam Raider-Roth and Mindy Gold – Unpacking Group Level Assessment: Exploring Adaptations and Outcomes of a Participatory Research Process Across Jewish Educational Settings

 • Sivan Zakai & Lauren Applebaum – Learning and Teaching about What Matters: A Collaborative Study with Jewish Children and Their Educators